idavis/idavis.github.io/_posts/2019-07-21-maximizing-jetson-nano-storage.md

 layout: post
 title: "Jetson Containers - Maximizing Jetson Nano Dev Kit Storage"
 date: 2019-07-21 6:00
-published: false
+published: true
-categories: jetson nano iot
+categories: jetson docker nano iot
 ---
 # Introduction

 If you haven't walked through the The [first post][] covering an introduction to Jetson containers, I'd recommend looking at it first.
 The Nano developer kit is a little harder to work with.

-Given the lack of power in the Nano, I recommend building all of the dependencies for the Nano onthe `x86_64` host and then copying the image to the device (covered below).
+Given the lack of power in the Nano, I recommend building all of the dependencies for the Nano on the `x86_64` host and then copying the image to the device (covered in [pushing images to devices](/2019/07/pushing-images-to-devices) or through a container registry).

+It may be odd that the device is called `nano-dev` here, but it is to differentiate between the dev kit module and the production/real module which are different devices with unique device ids.

 ## Create Dependencies Image